 Geçiş Sistemi, "Automatic

-Passage System:" the slow-speed automatic toll system whereby you drove more slowly through a toll gate and your transponder paid the toll.
+Passage System:" the slow-speed automatic toll system whereby you drive more slowly through a toll gate and your transponder pays the toll.

 use the Otoyol...